 Hi Paul.
 Unfortunately both teams are big time deficit spenders.
 I just saw one estimate that Trump 1 and Biden each increased the national debt by $7.85 trillion.

 Reagan's best quote IMHO, thanks for reminding us.
-Bill (or his ghost writer) reveal more ankle today: ". . .
+Bill (or his ghost writer) reveals more ankle today: ". . .
 Great White Father in Washington..."
 And I thought BPR was above playing the race card, who knew?

 Whatever it takes.
 Best always.
 PM